integrations/terraform-provider-github/website/docs/index.html.markdown

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
 It is optional to provide this value and it can also be sourced from the `GITHUB_BASE_URL` environment variable.
 The value must end with a slash.

+* `insecure` - (Optional) This allows the plugin to be used against a Github enterprise installation with a self-signed certificate.